 Here are two videos that show homemade coin sorters.
 Although they sort coins and not plastic spheres, you may be able to apply some of the same principles to your sphere-sorting machine.

 Materials and Equipment

-If you want to enter the 2016 Fluor Engineering Challenge, you are limited to the following list of materials to build your machine.
+You are free to use any materials you would like for this project.
+However, If you want to compare your results to those of other students who did the 2016 Engineering Challenge, you can only use the materials listed below.
 Each item has a maximum quantity allowed per team (teams can be a single individual or multiple people), and a point cost that will be deducted from your final score (see the Procedure for details).
 Note that the cardboard base, tape and glue are "free" materials with no point cost.

 In addition to the building materials, you will also need the following materials to test your machine.

 |16 oz plastic cups

 |1 to hold the initial mix of spheres, 2 to collect the sorted spheres.
 These do not count toward the total of 10 cups allowed to build your machine, but they must be easily removable and cannot be a structural part of your machine.